CivicTechTO/archives/README.md

 └── README.md        # This file  -(·.·-)
 ```

-## 04. 🤝 Contributing
+## 04. Contributing

 Further interaction is possible through cloning the archive locally or making use of integrated edited tools.

 We welcome contributions to improve this archive.
-If you have materials not yet included, please submit a pull request.
+If you have materials not yet included, please submit a pull request or reach out via [\#org-archives](https://civictechto.slack.com/archives/C08A7SC2TC2).

 ### Git-based Version Management